dannyhope/uxbrighton/pages/slack.md

 * location/remote
 * whether it’s full time, permanent or freelance

-## Admin team
+## Admin

+If someone’s hassling you, drop a message in the #admin channel or, if you’d prefer, send a direct message to Danny Hope.

-There are few people who do admin bits.
+There are few other people who help with admin tasks.
 If you’d like to join this little team, send a direct message to Danny Hope in Slack.

+### Admin tasks

+There’s a (currently private) list of [Slack admin tasks in Notion](https://www.notion.so/uxbri/Moderate-Slack-edfa058b908a4b3c95af4bff2ac32da3).